jimporter/mettle/doc/built-in-matchers.md

 # Built-in Matchers

 Mettle comes with a set of general-purpose matchers that should cover the most common cases.
 We'll look at each of them below.
+The entire set of matchers can be included via `#include <mettle/matchers.hpp>`, or you can include just the categories you need by including the appropriate file (e.g.
+`#include <mettle/matchers/combinatoric.hpp`).

 ## Core
+*&lt;mettle/matchers/core.hpp&gt;*
+{: .subtitle}

 ### anything()